 BMR Calculator

-Calculate your BMR (basal metabolic rate) and daily calorie needs with the Mifflin-St Jeor and Harris-Benedict equations.
-Includes TDEE, activity-level breakdown, macronutrient estimates, and step-by-step formula walkthrough.
+Calculate your BMR (basal metabolic rate) and RMR (resting metabolic rate) plus daily calorie needs with the Mifflin-St Jeor and Harris-Benedict equations.
+Includes TDEE, activity-level breakdown, macronutrient estimates, and a step-by-step formula walkthrough.

 Your ad blocker is preventing us from showing ads